josdejong/mathjs/README.md

 # Math2
 https://github.com/josdejong/math2

-Math2 is an extended Math library for Javascript.
-It is a superset of the standard Math library.
+Math2 is an extended math library for JavaScript, compatible with the standard Math library of JavaScript.
-Powerful and easy to use.

 Math2 supports real values, complex values, units, strings, and matrices.
 It contains an extensive set of built-in functions, and comes with a flexible expression parser.
+Powerful and easy to use.

 ## Install